 To read more about the overhead press, check out: Does Overhead Press Help Bench Press?

 7. Band Pull Aparts/Reverse Flys

-While the front of the shoulders get attention through many movements, the back of the shoulders often are left neglected.
-The rear deltoids, although not a huge mover in the bench press are critical in maintaining good shoulder health and mobility.
+While the front of the shoulders gets attention through many movements, the back of the shoulders often are left neglected.
+The rear deltoids, although not a huge mover in the bench press, are critical in maintaining good shoulder health and mobility.

-A strong bench press can only be strong if you aren’t in pain or discomfort, therefore band pull apart or other reverse fly-like movements are a must for a healthy, strong bench press.
+A strong bench press can only be strong if you aren’t in pain or discomfort.
+Therefore band pull apart or other reverse fly-like movements are necessary for a healthy, strong bench press.

 Reverse flys can be done with light dumbbells, but just hinging at the hips and raising your arms up like wings.
 Band or cable pull aparts are done from a straight standing position and involve, quite literally, pulling apart a band or pulling back a cable.

 You can also add rotation to these movements.
 When performing the rep, think about rotating the thumb behind your body (at the top of the rep).
 This can help build additional strength and stability in the shoulder and rotator cuff.

 Front and lateral raises are conventional shoulder movements you’ll find many gym-goers doing, and they really are great tools for building muscle in the shoulders.
 Having more muscle mass on the delts will, in turn, help you further your strength and open up more potential with the bench press.